First gay sports fest shows changing Nepal attitudes

 "Personal attitudes in the conservative society are slowly changing.
 It is a good thing," Pant said.

-Nepal, home to Mount Everest and the birthplace of Buddha, emerged from 10 years of Maoist conflict in 2006, after which the country began to increasingly recognise the rights of the underprivileged communities.
+Nepal, home to Mount Everest and the birthplace of Buddha, emerged from 10 years of Maoist conflict in 2006, after which the country began to increasingly recognize the rights of the underprivileged communities.

 In 2007, the country's Supreme Court ordered the government to do away with laws that discriminate against gays and guarantee them the same rights as other citizens.